katahiromz/RisohEditor/Standardize.md

 # Standardize Win32 Resource

-New RisohEditor resource information should follow the following rules.
+New RisohEditor resource information should follow the following guidelines.
-If you are using old RisohEditor resource data, then you have to apply the following rules.
+If you are using old RisohEditor resource data, then you have to apply the following guidelines.

 ## DEFINITIONS